 Technology used for monitoring that could enhance the safety and wellbeing of pregnancies would be welcomed and is much needed.
 This could include technologies that give alerts when there are opportunities for intervention or help is needed.
-Possibilities are devices that women can use at home to record movements or heart rate of the baby - but these need to be fully assessed and evaluated for a range of women and pregnancies including consideration of unintended consequences and potential harms (including not seeking or accessing care, recording maternal and not fetal heart rates, limitations of BMI and multiple pregnancies).
+Possibilities are devices that women can use at home to record movements or heart rate of the baby, but these need to be fully assessed and evaluated for a range of women and pregnancies including consideration of unintended consequences and potential harms (including not seeking or accessing care, recording maternal rather than fetal heart rates, limitations of BMI, and multiple pregnancies).

 A cheap and accessible way of knowing whether you are leaking amniotic fluid (or urine) in later pregnancy would be very helpful.
-One product is a panti-liner that changes colour but these are very expensive and not easily available in the UK.
+One product is a panty liner that changes colour on contact with amniotic fluid, but these are very expensive and not easily available in the UK.

-Having universal NHS maternity notes that transition between care settings (different NHS trusts and also primary care) would enhance care and safety - and it would be easier to not have to carry a folder.
+Having universal NHS maternity notes that transition between care settings (different NHS trusts and also primary care) would enhance care and safety and save women needing to carry a blue folder.
 What are the online solutions and suggestions?
+There are some that exist, but they are often system specific and don't interface with GP notes.

 How could technology help optimise antenatal care?
-For example advising about healthy diets, exercise, and folic acid.
+For example, advising about healthy diets, exercise, and folic acid.

 Testing needs to be legislated and evaluated, including for unintended or unanticipated harms.
-Examples where this could be important include very early pregnancy tests (biochemical pregnancy then miscarriage before a significantly missed period associated with unnecessary worry and concern - do we know the evidence for the impact and significance of these?) or 4d USS scanning in pregnancy.
+Examples where this could be important include very early pregnancy losses identified through early testing (biochemical pregnancy then miscarriage before a significantly missed period may associated with additional worry and concern - do we know the evidence for the impact and significance of these?) or 4D ultrasound scanning in pregnancy.